 “…Being confident of this that he who begins a good work in you will carry it on to completion until the day of Christ Jesus.”
 (Phil.
-1:6) I have stolen this line (with the footnote) more than any other when ending volunteer thank you notes.
+1:6) I have stolen this line (with the scripture footnote) more than any other when ending volunteer thank you notes.
 What’s amazing is Paul writes this after suffering severe beatings, and yet he has this spirit of personal gratitude and selflessness, thinking about and in thanksgiving for his co-workers in Christ, encouraging and holding them up in prayer.
 The word rejoice is used fifteen times in four chapters.
 At the time, Paul also had the joy of midwiving a Philippian jailer (Acts 16:22-34) to Christ.
+Paul epitomizes the verse 4:13 (I can do everything through His strength).
 To pray for “the peace of God, which transcends all understanding…” (Phil.
 4:7) at the onset of this letter while he is in such a dire situation is a testimony and example of his faith.
 Philippians 3:20 points to eagerly waiting for the return of Jesus.

 Paul’s joy cannot not be worthy of more comment.
 He talks about the joy of faith and the joy of the Lord (Phil.
 1:25).
 As mentioned before in the chapter of Psalms, we get ourselves so off course on life goals when striving or desiring a happy situation.
 Happiness is fleeting, almost superficial based on its shelf life.
 Paul’s example in his attitude adopted is a decision available for everyone’s grasp.
 Joy is not negated by struggles or unknown future destiny.
 Particularly when it’s a biblical kind of joy.
 Joy: a feeling with a long shelf life because it never expires.